Western-OWL/scripts/correctGroupAssignmentSubmitters/README.md

+# Correct Group Assignment Submitters

-Assignments copies group memberships for group assignment submissions.
-For unknown reasons, these assignment submission group memberships sometimes mismatch the site's actual group memberships.
+For group assignment submissions, assignments represents the group memberships in its own table: asn_submission_submitter.
+For unknown reasons, this table's memberships sometimes mismatch the site's actual group memberships despite group locking.

-Use the following steps to correct group assignments whose memberships are out of sync:
+## Use the following steps to correct group assignments whose memberships are out of sync:

 1) Run and export the following queries.
 Do not include headers.
 Save them in ./inputFiles: